ultimate271/notes/gibson/neuromancer04.md

 past him as he backed out, subprograms whirling back into the core of the icebreaker as he passed the gates where they had been stationed.

+### Molly exits, finds her Panther contacts, and together they leave the scene
 “Out, Brood,” he said, and slumped in his chair.
 After the concentration of an actual run, he could remain jacked in and still retain awareness of his body.
 It might take Sense/Net days to discover the theft of the construct.
 The key